 This table shows how to invoke these optimizations for each compiler.
 Some of the options have numeric levels with the higher the number, the more extensive the optimizations, and with a level of 0 turning the optimization off.
 For more information about these optimizations, see the compiler on-line man pages.

 The Simple Linux Utility for Resource Management (SLURM) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.

 The entities managed by these SLURM daemons, include nodes, the compute resource in SLURM, partitions, which group nodes into logical (possibly overlapping) sets, jobs, or allocations of resources assigned to a user for a specified amount of time, and job steps, which are sets of (possibly parallel) tasks within a job.
 The partitions can be considered job queues, each of which has an assortment of constraints such as job size limit, job time limit, users permitted to use it, etc.

 These are the SLURM commands frequently used on DC3:

 sinfo -p aegir is used to show the state of partitions and nodes managed by SLURM:

 PARTITION AVAIL TIMELIMIT NODES STATE NODELIST aegir up 1-00:00:00 28 alloc node[164-172,174-180,441-452] aegir up 1-00:00:00 1 idle node173

-To see detail specifics of all partitions, one must use:
+To see detail specifics of each partition, one must use:

 scontrol show partition aegir